flamendless/flamendless.github.io/_posts/2022-10-06-python-performance-shenanigans.md

 * It is known that in ORMs, for-looping (which is to actually fetch data in the database) is to be avoided as much as possible especially with multiple data
-* It is also known that creating complex logic with ORM can be tedious and difficulty
+* It is also known that creating complex logic with ORM can be tedious and difficult

 ```python